Joseph Joestar: Battle Tendency

 At the start of Part 2, Joseph and his grandmother Erina move from London to New York.
+In Joseph's first scene he has his money stolen off him from a child named Smokey Brown who soon becomes a supporting character.
 Meanwhile, former thug turned oil baron Robert E. O. Speedwagon invites Straizo to Mexico to destroy a sleeping Pillar Man with Hamon.
 Straizo instead wounds Speedwagon, and uses a stone mask near the Pillar Man and Speedwagon's blood to become an immortal vampire.
 Straizo goes to New York to destroy Joseph and Erina, believed to be the last people who know about the stone mask.
 When Joseph defeats Straizo, Straizo tells him that the Pillar Man is about to awaken and he will meet him soon.
 Intrigued, Joseph goes to Mexico where he saves Speedwagon, who survived, from the awakened Pillar Man named Santana, and tricks Santana into being turned to stone by the sunlight reflected from a well.
-Joseph and Speedwagon travel to Rome, where they meet Caesar Zeppeli, a young man who trained in Hamon to continue the legacy of his father and grandfather.
+Joseph and Speedwagon travel to Rome, where they meet Caesar Zeppeli, a young man who did Hamon training to continue the legacy of his father and grandfather.
 However, the group arrives too late to prevent Kars, Wamuu, and Esidisi from awakening.
 Joseph plays on Wamuu's pride and convinces Wamuu to let him live to be a more worthy opponent.
 Both Wamuu and Esidisi implant poison-filled rings in his aorta and windpipe respectively, giving Joseph 33 days to get the antidotes from each of them.

-Joseph and Caesar train in Hamon under Lisa Lisa on an island off the coast of Venice.
+Joseph and Caesar do Hamon training under Lisa Lisa on an island off the coast of Venice.
 Joseph and Caesar destroy Esidisi.
 The group track Kars and Wamuu to Switzerland.
 Caesar is killed fighting Wamuu one-on-one, but is able to take his antidote and get it to Joseph before dying.
 Joseph and Lisa Lisa then confront Kars and Wamuu for the Super Aja, Lisa Lisa bluffing that she has a timed explosive that will destroy the stone.
 Joseph kills Wamuu in battle.
 Kars acquires the Super Aja and uses it along with the stone mask to become the ultimate being.
 Now immune to the sun and able to use Hamon, Kars' only desire is to kill Joseph.
 Kars attempts to kill Joseph with Hamon, but Joseph instinctively holds up the Super Aja, which causes the energy to make the volcano eruption climax, sending Joseph and Kars flying into the sky on a large rock.
 Kars is knocked into space by volcanic debris and drifts for eternity.
 Unable to die, Kars eventually stops thinking.
 Joseph is nursed to health by Lisa Lisa's assistant Suzi Q, whom he marries.
 Later, he follows his mother, migrates to the United States, and takes up American citizenship.